logo for exercise for weight loss

 Abdominal Crunches

-abdominal double crunch exerciseThe rectus abdominis is often referred to as your six pack abs and most people think of this as separate muscles with upper abs and lower ab muscles.
-But in fact, this is actually one long muscle.
-So when performing abdominal crunches, you will be working the entire muscle but with a focus on the upper or lower area of this muscle.
+Most people think of this as separate muscles with upper abs and lower ab muscles.
+This is actually one long muscle.
+So when performing crunches, you will be working the entire muscle but with a focus on the upper or lower area of this muscle.

 List of Abdominal Crunches